basetime/a2w-webview-ts/README.md

 // - `location`: The location of the scanner.
 // - `found`: Whether the pass was found or not.
 Value will be `true` or `false`.
 // - `pass`: The entire pass object, which contains the campaign.
+// - `password`: The password if one was set in the Addtowallet app.
 // - `webviewHeight`: The height of the webview.
 // - `webviewWidth`: The width of the webview. webApp.on('scan', ({ payload }) => {
   console.log(payload);

+  // Check the password if one as set in the Addtowallet app. if (payload.password !== '123434) {
+    throw new Error('Invalid password.');
+  }

   // Wait 5 seconds before navigating to the standby screen. setTimeout(() => {